Header-banner-FigsBiodiversity.jpg

 Bringing Deforested Land Back to Life

-In tropical climates where most fig species grow, many if not all frugivores have at some point depended on the fig for survival.
-Keeping surrounding wildlife alive and thriving has direct benefits for the health and diversity of forest ecosystems.
+In tropical climates where most fig species grow, many, if not all, frugivores have depended on the fig for survival at some point.
+Keeping surrounding wildlife alive and thriving directly benefits forest ecosystems' health and diversity.
 The pervasive dependence on figs among frugivores has meant the plant has played a central role in encouraging the regeneration of deforested landscapes.8

 Fig Trees Can Help Restore Land